Global Medical Exhibitions

 6. If a visa is required, promptly arrange the necessary visa procedures for all exhibition participants.

-7. During the implementation phase, systematically advance all exhibition-related tasks to ensure the project is successfully launched and executed.
+7. During the event, systematically advance all exhibition-related tasks to ensure the project is successfully implemented.

 8. Upon completion of the project, arrange for the issuance of invoices.